rocsea0626/receipt_uploader/README.md

 ### Uploading of receipt
   - Endpoint: Handled by request of `POST /receipts`
   - Each original upload of receipts is stored under `receipts/config.UPLOADS_DIR/` folder, named as `username#uuid-without-dash.jpg`.
-  - A `201` response is immediately sent to client once receipt is stored at server so that user does not need to wait for resizing to complete
+  - Handler submits a resizing job to `resize_queue`.

 ### Resizing of image
   - All images are named with uuid without "-" and resized images are suffixed by size, i.e., `4179e13020ad43bab4d8867338f0f048_small.jpg` and stored under `receipts/config.DIR_RESIZED/{username}` folder
   - Each original receipt is converted into 3 different sizes: small, medium and large.
   - Resized images are proportionally scaled to maintain original aspect ratio.
-  - Large number of requests: to prevent server being overwhelmed by large number of requests, a worker goroutine keeps running continuously in background to scan `receipts/config.UPLOADS_DIR` folder with an interval of `config.Interval` and resize the first uploaded receipt found in that folder.
-Currently, `config.Interval=1` which means it can resize 1 image per second maximum.
-However, this approach does not garauntee FIFO order of uploaded images.
+  - Large number of requests: to prevent server being overwhelmed by large number of requests, a `resize_queue` with capacity defined in `constants.QUEUE_CAPACITY` keeps running continuously in background to process resizing jobs.
-  - Resizing timeout: to prevent resizing of one image hanging for too long, timeout is configured as `constants.IMAGE_WORKER_TIMEOUT=2`
+  - Resizing timeout: to prevent resizing of one image blocking subsequent resizing jobs, timeout is configured as `constants.RESIZE_TIMEOUT=2` for 2 seconds for each job.
-  - Once resizing completes, original receipt will be moved to `receipts/config.DIR_RESIZED/{username}` folder
+  - All the original uploaded receipts will be kept in `config.UPLOADS_DIR`

 ### Downloading of receipt
 - To get images with different size: `GET /api/receipts/{receiptId}?size=small|medium|large`
 - To get image with original size: `GET /api/receipts/{receiptId}`

 ### Error Handling
-- If image resizing failed, original uploaded receipt will be kept in `config.DIR_UPLOADS` folder.
+- If resing job submission fails 500 will be sent to client.
 - Internal system error messages are hidden from clients.
 Only standard http error messages defined in `constants` module are sent to clients.
 - System should not crash because of any runtime error.